RichardRed0x/politeia-digest/issue-004.md

 ### Proposals under discussion

-**[Decred Contractor Clearance Process](https://proposals.decred.org/proposals/fa38a3593d9a3f6cb2478a24c25114f5097c572f6dadf24c78bb521ed10992a4) - updated Nov 13th by jy-p - 39 comments (+1)**

-This proposal was updated to a second version with "input from commenters, the edit adds bonuses for milestones and a list of initial contractors that can reasonably drive the work to completion."
-Voting has been authorized to start and will probably be open by the time you read this.

-*Recap: This proposal is about formalizing Decred's process for approving new contributors to be paid for their work.
-A Decred Contractor Clearance (DCC) would be required for every person whose work is being charged to the Treasury.
-The process of granting and revoking DCCs requires the agreement of at least 3 established contributors in the relevant subdomain.
-Mechanisms for escalating issues to an all-contractor vote, and ultimately a stakeholder vote, were also described.*

 **[Sweepstakes](https://proposals.decred.org/proposals/517ac6598031e17e3e301d41e73a62e4a7c10ee6dafb3dc65fbdd32f550971b0) - submitted Nov 5th by geraldoneto - 17 comments (+9)**

 So far the proposal owner has not responded to comments on the proposal.
 New comments this week express no support for the proposal, questioning both the rationale for Decred to do something like this and the practicalities of making it happen.

 ### Politeia Discussions and Development

+The proposals.decred.org GUI has been updated to show the quorum and approval requirements on each proposal that has opened voting.

 The subject of **sub-standard proposals** and the extent to which they clutter the proposals site has been discussed in some depth this week.

 There are a couple of issues with these:

-1. If the proposal owner never authorizes the start of voting, they occupy space on Politeia tabs like [pre-voting] and [all proposals] for an extended period of time.
+1. If the proposal owner does not authorize the start of voting, they occupy space on Politeia tabs like [pre-voting] and [all proposals] for an extended period of time.
 2. The cycle for a proposal submission and vote is quite long, and so every proposal will occupy a significant amount of voter attention by virtue of appearing in high-visibility locations for ~2-3 weeks and requiring votes to determine the outcome.

-Both can be abused for promotion.
+The visibility afforded to each proposal, and low cost to submit a proposal, could lead to more proposals with the primary aim of promoting their subject and only secondary consideration given to whether it is an appropriate decision to run past all of Decred's stakeholders.

 The first is an immediate problem with relatively straightforward solutions.
 There are issues discussing two approaches: [allow admins to force the start of a vote after N days](https://github.com/decred/politeia/issues/590), and [timeout and deprecate untouched proposals](https://github.com/decred/politeia/issues/479), where proposals that remain inactive for some time can be deprecated by given a deprecated status by admins and would disappear from the lists where proposals are displayed.

 The second is a potential problem and not yet pressing with a total of 9 proposals.
-There was a discussion/ideation session in #governance that has some perspectives worth sharing here.
+There was a discussion/ideation session in #governance (spilling into other channels) that has some perspectives worth sharing here.

 * @jy-p [observed](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$154204492114009oiNPG:decred.org) that so far every proposal has been approved by admins, to give a sense of what the standard of incoming proposals is like.
 When votes start happening for the lower-quality proposals, the outcomes may help to establish that the stakeholders are not interested in certain kinds of proposal.
 Moderation by admins and raising the proposal fee are two levers that can still be pulled to reduce the effects of spam.
 * @davecgh [suggested](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$154204810014110MwJWj:decred.org) a mechanism for (a large) part of the proposal fee to be used as a deposit, returned to the proposer if the proposal meets some minimum threshold of approval.
 This would encourage prospective proposers to think about their prospects of success and maybe run their idea past the community before taking the step of submitting a proposal.